Mind the Cost of Scaffold! Benign Clients May Even Become Accomplices of Backdoor Attack: Background and Related Work

-Backdoor attacks pose a significant threat to the security of deep learning models, where malicious clients embed hidden triggers within models that cause misclassification during inference while maintaining normal performance on clean data \cite{li2022backdoor} \cite{gu2019badnets}.
-In FL, adversaries can deploy backdoor attacks by exploiting compromised clients to manipulate local updates, thereby generating poisoned models that corrupt the global model upon aggregation \cite{bagdasaryan2020backdoor}\cite{sun2019backdoor}\cite{wang2020backdoor}\cite{xie2019dba}\cite{zhang2022neurotoxin} \cite{li2021modelcontrastive}.
 Backdoor attacks typically involve a combination of model replacement and data poisoning.
-In model replacement, the adversary substitutes legitimate models with manipulated ones \cite{bagdasaryan2020backdoor}, while data poisoning involves injecting poisoned data, containing the backdoor trigger, into the training datasets of compromised clients.
-To inject these triggers, the adversary can manipulate the dataset set by flipping data labels or adding a unique pixel pattern to images \cite{bagdasaryan2020backdoor}\cite{wang2020backdoor}\cite{Alam}.
-Afterward, they strategically adjust training parameters and scale updates to optimize the impact of the attack while evading detection by the anomaly detector deployed at the central aggregation server \cite{blanchard2017byzantine}\cite{nguyen2022flame}.
-In this paper, we mainly focus on data poisoning attacks.
+In model replacement, the adversary substitutes legitimate models with manipulated ones \cite{bagdasaryan2020backdoor}, while data poisoning involves injecting poisoned data containing the backdoor trigger into the training datasets of compromised clients.
+To inject these triggers, the adversary can manipulate the dataset by flipping data labels or adding a unique pixel pattern to the training samples \cite{bagdasaryan2020backdoor,wang2020backdoor,Alam}.
+Afterward, he strategically adjusts training parameters and scales updates to optimize the impact of the attack while evading detection by the anomaly detector deployed at the central aggregation server \cite{blanchard2017byzantine,nguyen2022flame}.

+In this paper, we focus on data poisoning-based backdoor attacks.
+While most existing backdoor attacks target FL under IID scenarios~\cite{zhang2023a3fl,fang2023vulnerability,nguyen2023iba,xie2019dba,lyu2023poisoning}, real-world FL deployments often involve non-IID distributions, posing additional challenges for effective backdoor injection.
+To the best of our knowledge, no prior research has specifically explored backdoor attacks against FL with the Scaffold aggregation algorithm.
+We bridge this gap by investigating a novel backdoor attack targeting SFL, leveraging its unique control variate mechanism to enhance the effectiveness, stealthiness, and persistence of the attack.